sez11a/liferay-learn/docs/dxp/7.2.x/en/user-and-system-management/user-management/04-organizations.md

 # Organizations

-To illustrate what an Organization is, consider a potential Organization of the Lunar Resort's Intranet.
-The company hierarchy has three tiers: The Lunar Resort, its departments, and divisions within each department.
+To illustrate what an Organization is, consider a potential Intranet Organization.
+The company hierarchy has three tiers: the top level organizations, departments, and divisions within each department.

-- Lunar Resort--The top-level Organization.
+- Company: The top-level Organization.

-	- Physical Plant Department--Department of users that keep the place running.
+	- Physical Plant Department: Department of users that keep the place running.

-		- Grounds Crew--Users that maintain the grounds.
+		- Grounds Crew: Users that maintain the grounds.

-		- Janitorial Crew--Users who keep the resort clean.
+		- Janitorial Crew: Users who keep the facility clean.

-		- Mechanical Crew--Users who fix stuff, like lunar rovers.
+		- Mechanical Crew: Users who fix company equipment.

 	- Recreation Department--A department that makes sure much fun is had by guests of the Lunar Resort.